dreamgrove/dreamgrove/content/feral/2018-10-07-feral-azerite-talent-builds.md

 Overall, while it is mostly not the best trait in any situation it is competitive in all cases and is therefore the best jack of all trades trait.

-## Talents, and builds

-There are a lot of mistaken opinions about our talents, and I will attempt to answer and correct a few mistaken beliefes here, before we get into more specific build questions and recommendations.

-Savage Roar vs Sabertooth (vs Brutal Slash),
-This seem to be a very common area of misunderstanding:
-Assuming you have no traits, and a relatively normal high gear set (with a heavy investment in haste and then a bit more crit than mast/vers) and we disregard all traits, Sabertooth is roughly 1% stronger in overall damage for single-target.
-When you have regular add waves or in M+ situations with mixed damage, Brutal Slash is usually several % stronger than Sabertooth (2-5%+ depending on the situation).
-Savage Roar fits into this more neutral